jackdbd/nix-config/docs/setup-new-generic-linux-machine.md

 ## OpenGL issues

 If alacritty and kitty have some OpenGL issues, you might have to install/update [Mesa drivers](https://itsfoss.com/install-mesa-ubuntu/).
+It might be necessary to install [these libraries](https://github.com/alacritty/alacritty/issues/4744#issuecomment-1288973352).